Frequently Asked Questions

 Flat Fee Structure:

+In a flat fee structure, there are no hourly charges for time spent on the case.
+Instead, the client pays a set amount covering a specified period no matter how many expended hours.
+Thus, the client knows the minimum and the maximum their case will cost at the start of the case.
+I structure my flat fee agreements into three phases, with a set amount charged for each phase.
+If a case is settled in Phase 1, the client does not pay for the remaining phases.
 I typically use a flat fee structure when I feel confident I can predict how much work will be involved, and there is a good chance of settling the case quickly.
 On the other hand, a flat fee is not the best fit if I anticipate discovery, contested issues, contested hearings, or am unsure how cooperative the other party may be.

 After discussing your case and learning the particular facts, I can tell you whether a Flat Fee or Hourly Structure is most appropriate for your specific case.
 The amount of attorney fees always boils down to one thing—how much work your case will require to adequately represent you and give you the best shot at achieving your goals.

-Follow my Facebook page and Oklahoma Fathers Divorce and Custody Blog for
+Follow my Facebook page and Oklahoma Fathers Divorce and Custody Blog for more information concerning family law matters.

 Divorce Lawyer Oklahoma: Top 10 Frequently Asked Questions Child Custody